jenkinsci/reliza-integration-plugin/README.md

 ### Acquiring api key and id

-Project API: Go to reliza hub -> project -> project you wish to integrate -> click on padlock -> record given api key and id
+Project API: Go to Reliza Hub -> project -> project you wish to integrate -> click on padlock -> record given api key and id

-OR Org API (will require project ID): Go to reliza hub -> settings -> set org-wide read-write api key -> record given api key and id
+OR Org API (will require project ID): Go to Reliza Hub -> settings -> set org-wide read-write api key -> record given api key and id

-Project ID (if using Org API): Go to reliza hub -> project -> project you wish to integrate -> click on wrench -> record UUID
+Project ID (if using Org API): Go to Reliza Hub -> project -> project you wish to integrate -> click on wrench -> record UUID

 ### Storing in Jenkins